 The content marketing pyramid framework

 The Content Marketing Pyramid (created by Curata) speaks about the importance of reinforcing consistent and focused messages and provides a framework for creating content that serves your business objectives.

 A Content Marketing Pyramid is defined as:

-Each pyramid consists of Core Content (the heaviest, most valuable asset, which is based upon thought leadership, primary and/or secondary research) and the corresponding Derivative Assets and Promotional Micro-Content.”
+Each pyramid consists of Core Content (the heaviest, most valuable asset based upon thought leadership, primary and secondary research) and the corresponding Derivative Assets and Promotional Micro-Content.”

-To summarise the 5 levels of content in the model:
+To summarise the five levels of content in the model:

-- Level 1 – Core content: In-depth, original and well-researched or insightful pieces that act as assets for your business.
-Typically this level of content requires people to “opt in” to your mailing list to receive access to it.
-Eg. print books, ebooks, and guides.
+- Level 1 – Core content: In-depth, original, and well-researched or insightful pieces that act as assets for your business.
+Typically, this content level requires people to “opt-in” to your mailing list to receive access to it.
+E.g., print books, ebooks, and guides.

 - Levels 2, 3 – Derivative assets: This content takes chunks of information from the Core content and goes deeper into each sub-topic or theme.
-The purpose of this content is engage people and lead them to the core content.
-This content does not require opting it for people to access it, which also increases its shareability.
-Eg. long form blog posts, slideshares and infographics.
+The purpose of this content is to engage people and lead them to the core content.
+This content does not require subscribing to an email list to access it, which also increases its shareability: Eg. long-form blog posts, slideshares, and infographics.

-- Level 4 – Contributed Derivative assets: This is more frequent content and guest blog posts that you create on other people’s’ websites.
-This is the key to spreading your message and reaching external audiences to drive people back to your own core content and generate leads.
+- Level 4 – Contributed Derivative assets: This is more frequent content and guest blog posts that you create on other people’s websites.
+This is the key to spreading your message and reaching external audiences to drive people back to your core content and generate leads.

 Here’s a handy table that clarifies the different levels and types of content you’d produce at each level: